Saturn 1B Rocket at Alabama Rest Stop

 Regardless of where this thing did or did not go, unless you’ve been to NASA and have looked at space vehicles up close, the rocket is pretty cool to see.

 There’s a fence around it (so no touching!), but you can get super close for an impressive look at a little piece of space history.
+Most people aren’t expecting to see a rocket in Alabama, so take pics and post them on Instagram!

 In 2014, it was announced that the rocket would be getting a facelift, with new paint (more than 100 gallons!) and a fresh cleaning.
 It had gone eight years without being painted, so it was way overdue for the update.
 The rocket has been on display here since 1979.